Learn more about what a technical writer does and the skills and education you need to begin your career.

 Technical writing is objective.
 While creativity is necessary for simplifying complicated ideas, technical writing itself is unemotive and straightforward.
 Content writing focuses more on using your imagination to market a product to a consumer.

 Technical writers communicate on behalf of a company.
 As a technical writer, you have many different tasks and responsibilities that differ based on your employer and what industry you work in.
-You’ll also be involved directly with researching, observing, and writing documents based on your research.
+You’ll also research, observe, and write documents based on your research.

 Your role as a technical writer has many different responsibilities depending on the field you work in.
 However, certain responsibilities exist across all technical writer roles.